thednp/kute.js/README.md

 * because it can read properties values from previous tween animations, KUTE.js can do some awesome chaining with it's `.to()` method
 * allows you to add many callbacks: `start`, `update`, `complete`, `pause`, `stop`, and they can be set as tween options
 * since `translate3D` is best for movement animation performance, `kute.js` will always use it
-* accepts "nice & easy string" easing functions, like `linear` or `easingExponentialOut` (removes the use of the evil `eval`, making development safer easier and closer to standards :)
+* accepts "nice & easy string" easing functions, like `linear` or `easingExponentialOut` (removes the use of the evil `eval`, making development safer, easier and closer to standards :)
 * uses all 31 Robert Penner's easing functions, as well as bezier and physics easing functions
 * handles browser prefixes for you for `transform`, `perspective`, `perspective-origin`, `border-radius` and `requestAnimationFrame`
 * all this is possible with a core script of less than 20k size!